Data Processing Agreement

 - Without prejudice to any restrictions by the Principal Agreement, the Controller generally agrees that the Processor may engage subprocessors for the processing of the Data.

 - The subprocessing relationships already in existence at the time of the conclusion of this DPA are listed by the Processor in Annex 2 "Subprocessors" and are considered authorized by the Processor.

-- The Processor shall inform the Controller of any changes to the subprocessors that are relevant to the processing of the Data.
+- The Processor shall inform the Controller of any changes to the subprocessors that are relevant to the processing of the Data within a reasonable advance period, which as a rule shall be 14 days, via the contact channel provided by the Controller (generally via e-mail).
 The Controller shall exercise its right to object to the changes or new subprocessors only in compliance with the principles of good faith, fairness and equity.

 - Contractual relationships in which the Processor uses the services of third parties as a purely ancillary service in order to carry out his business activities (e.g. cleaning, security or transport services) do not constitute subprocessing within the meaning of the above provisions of this DPA.
 Nevertheless, the Processor must ensure, e.g. through contractual agreements or information and instructions, that the security of the Data is not endangered and that the requirements of this DPA and the data protection laws are complied with.

 - The processing of Data as contractually specified is carried out only in a Member State of the European Union or in another state party to the Agreement on the European Economic Area (EEA).